kaliop-uk/ezmigrationbundle/README.md

 *NB* if you rename the php file, keep in mind that the filename and the name of the class it contains are tied - the standard autoloading mechanism of the application does not apply when loading the migration definition.
 This is also the reason why the php classes used as migrations should not use namespaces.

+*NB* since version 4.5, it is also possible to run any method of any existing Symfony service just by declaring it as migration step in a yaml migration.
+See the [relevant DSL](Resources/doc/DSL/Service.yml) for details.

 ### Re-executing failed migrations